tiberiuichim/presentations/volto-pluggables/slides.md

 <!--

-For those of you who don't know me, my name is Tiberiu, I'm a Plone/Volto developer working with Eaudeweb Romania.
-I'm a Volto contributor and I've been developing websites with Volto for about 2 years.

--[next]
+Let's look at the big picture.

+-[tibi:next]

+As you may know, I work with Eaudeweb Romania, our main client for the Volto websites is EEA, the European Environmental Agency.

+-[tibi:next]

+We've been working with Volto for the last
-Our main client for the Volto websites is EEA, the European Environmental Agency.
-Through our work, they are a big contributor to the Volto ecosystem and they're one of the so-called early adopters of Volto.
+2 years and we are a big contributor to the Volto ecosystem and one of early adopters of Volto.

--[next]
+-[tibi:next]

 Many of the public EEA sites are now already on Volto or in the process of being migrated to Volto.

--[next]
+-[tibi:next]

-One particularity of these websites is that the CMS side is very strong: there is a lot of technical content, so with our websites we focus mostly on delivering the tools that will be used to produce the content.
+One particularity of these websites is that the CMS side is very strong: there is a lot of technical content.
+But as contractors we focus more on delivering the tools to produce that content.

 With Volto we've been able to make the process of publishing environmental data feasible for website editors and not just dedicated contractors.

+We build powerful UIs for power users and so maximize the investment of public money.
 -->

 ## Add-ons